khlieng/dispatch/README.md

 gulp build
 ```

-The server needs to be rebuilt after this.
+The server needs to be rebuilt to embed new client builds.

 For development with hot reloading enabled run:
 ```bash